(For a quick update on recent posts and other blog news, see here.)

 Funnily enough, all human enemies in the game also belong to the Job system, which leads to the odd situation where these bandits are taunting us about being nobles, but are walking around with the title “Squire,” which is a noble title in English.
 Suffice to say, the Japanese version doesn’t use the term “Squire,” but “Apprentice Warrior,” instead.
 The localizers had to do the best they could to get the same idea to fit inside the text boxes.
 Honestly, if this game had been released a few years later, “Squires” probably would have been called “Freelancers,” like in later Final Fantasy games.
 Later in the game, we’ll encounter bandits who are outright “Knights,” which is definitely a noble title, and this one that isn’t a translation error at all!
 After a while, you really have to stop pretending the Job titles mean what they mean in the real world.
 In any event, because of the way this game is arranged, “Squire” is something that novice bandit babies can become, but “Thief!”
 Thief is an advanced class!

-A few more miscellaneous concepts: this game’s characters have incredibly high HP compared to say, Fire Emblem, being more in line with Shining Force in that regard, which I suppose makes sense since Shining Force also feels more like an RPG game turned into a tactics game (what you’d expect a Final Fantasy tactics game to be), than a tactics game that added on RPG elements, like you’d find with Fire Emblem.
+A few more miscellaneous concepts: this game’s characters have incredibly high HP compared to say, Fire Emblem, being more in line with Shining Force in that regard, which I suppose makes sense since Shining Force also feels more like an RPG game turned into a tactics game (what you’d expect a Final Fantasy tactics game to be), than a tactics game that added on RPG elements, like you’d see in Fire Emblem (Fire Emblem being an RPG-focused game built on top of Famicom Wars).

 Characters in the game have two key stats that are very hard to change: Bravery and Faith.
-Each makes them better at a specific skillset – combat and magick, respectively – but Faith also makes them weaker to majick in defence, but also easier to heal (Kyle initially told me that Bravery did the same for physical combat, with high bravery raising your attack and lowering your defence, but it seems this was mistaken.
-Low Bravery has only a single, frankly obscure purpose and I feel the designers should have corrected that).
+Each makes them better at a specific skillset – combat and magick, respectively – but Faith also makes them weaker to majick in defence, but also easier to heal, similar to the Mana stat in FFLI and II.
+Kyle initially told me that Bravery did the same for physical combat, with high bravery raising your attack and lowering your defence, but it seems this was mistaken.
+Low Bravery has only a single, frankly obscure purpose and I feel the designers should have corrected that.
 Bravery and Faith have a tremendous impact on a character’s capabilities, and one should pay attention to them more than anything else when customizing a character… something we learned the hard way.

 As for Battle 02 itself, I was in charge and I tried to fight around the channel in the middle of the village, knowing that it would cost me a height advantage to try to fight from the bottom of the map.
 I needn’t have worried, since height advantage doesn’t count for much at this early stage in the game, and somehow the entire battle ended up a scrum in the channel rather than around it, except for my initial attack on a rooftop at the outset of the battle (pictured).

 By the way, I won’t be mentioning any of our generic characters by name or performance until much later in the game.
 We did a lot of shuffling, and I don’t want to bore you with names that won’t be important later.
-Plus, they confuse me with their identical Jobs and sprites, so it’ll be easier once we can say, “Oh yeah, Frank, that’s the Monk.”
+Plus, they confuse me with their identical Jobs and sprites, so it’ll be easier to tell each generic apart once they do impressive things and we can say, “Oh yeah, Frank, that’s the Monk that won the Battle of Palamecia with Pummel, Revive and a banana cream pie.”

 But I’m getting ahead of myself.